teddygroves/teddygroves.github.io/content/posts/data_fetching.md

 ## From Beautiful soup to native python

-Next, we need to extract information we want - i.e. the event name for each program and the skater name and score table for each skate - from our list of BeautifulSoup objects and put them in native python objects like lists.
+The next step is to extract information we want - i.e. the event name for each program and the skater name and score table for each skate - from our list of BeautifulSoup objects and put them in native python objects.

 The easiest thing to get is the event name.
-The function below finds the text of a soup's first `h1` element (`soup.find("h1").text`), filters out non-alphanumeric characters (`re.sub(...)`) and removes any leading whitespace (`.lstrip()`).
+The function below finds the text of a parsed page's first `h1` element (`soup.find("h1").text`), filters out non-alphanumeric characters (`re.sub(...)`) and removes any leading whitespace (`.lstrip()`).